Bearer/bearer/docs/reference/config.md

     format: ""
     # Specify the output path for the report.
     output: ""
-    # Specify the type of report (summary, privacy).
+    # Specify the type of report (security, privacy).
-    report: summary
+    report: security
     # Specify which severities are included in the report as a comma separated string
     severity: "critical,high,medium,low,warning"
 # Rule settings